Reg21meme/Claude-Code-Practice/README.md

 # DealScope

 This is a real product-style project I built primarily through Claude Code, using a prompt-driven workflow to plan, generate, refine, and ship the app step by step.
+I included my session file for those interested in how I prompt engineered this.

 DealScope is a local-first real estate deal analyzer for long-term rental and house-hack properties.
 It helps you model deals quickly, compare multiple scenarios, and understand whether a property actually works before you buy it.